Saturday, April 12, 2025

 Snode Creek to Dowry Creek anchorage

 I could only go 20 miles before the Pungo Alligator Canal.
-The canal is 23 nm, and there are no anchorages, so once committed, there was no real turn back.
+The canal is 23 nm, and there are no anchorages, so once committed, there was no real turnback.

 The winds were 15-20 knots.
 The whole day was 13C.

-Nice full Pink Moon.
+Lovely full Pink Moon.

 Friday, April 11, 2025